Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The Product Owner can help clarify or optimize the Sprint when asked by the Developers.
 - [ ] The Developers may work with the Product Owner to add or remove work if they find themselves with more or less capacity than expected.
-- [x] The Sprint Backiog is fully formulated in the Sprint Planning event and does not change during the Sprint.
+- [x] The Sprint Backlog is fully formulated in the Sprint Planning event and does not change during the Sprint.
 - [ ] As a decomposition of the selected Product Backlog items, the Sprint Backlog changes and may grow as the work emerges.

 **[⬆ Back to Top](#table-of-contents)**